dontommy/yubico_wordpress/README.md

     run the command "chmod +x *"

-4: if LAMP is installed jump to step 6
+4: if LAMP with PHP Curl is installed jump to step 6

 5: Install LAMP